kailatlee/designucsd.github.io/_posts/2016-11-20-intro-html-css.md

 }
 ``` -->

+### Finishing up
+Can you think of more touches you'd like to add to your site?
+Here's some things you can play around with:

+* Fonts and font-sizes
+* Colors
+* Your hero background image
+* Adding more text content

+How about adding a class and making Aesop's punchline "We may often be..." more unique?
+[Here's](http://designatucsd.org/examples/htmlcss1/) an example of what your site might look like at the end of this tutorial.
+You can view its code [here](https://github.com/designucsd/examples/tree/master/htmlcss1).

+## Feedback

+If you've completed this tutorial (remotely or on-site), please fill out this form to let us know how we did.

 ## What's next?
 Now that we've covered the basics of HTML and CSS, what's next?
 To become a frontend developer, you'd need to learn and do a couple more things:

+* Familiarize with the [CSS Box Model](http://www.w3schools.com/css/css_boxmodel.asp) to understand
 * Javascript
 * Mobile friendliness
 * Frontend frameworks (like Bootstrap) - we'll be having a workshop on this soon!